 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 Pinto beans are the bean of choice for refried beans.

-I used dried pinto beans and soaked/cooked per package instructions before using.
+I used dried pinto beans and prepared them per package instructions before using them.
 Alternatively, you can use canned pinto beans (just rinse and drain before use).

 Can I Use Another Bean?

 Absolutely!
 Try refried black beans or use white kidney beans or red kidney beans.

 Customize your vegetarian refried beans to how you like ’em!
 Some delicious add-in options are:

 - Bell pepper

 - Shredded cheese for yummy cheesy refried beans (talk about good!)

 - Build your own bowl!
 I love having a base of rice, a big scoop of refried beans and all the garnish, like avocado (or homemade guacamole), corn and pretty much whatever you like.